Looking for an amazing San Blas trip? This article explores everything you need to know about the islands!

 There are a few things that will only make your life harder in San Blas… these include:

-- Laptop – There’s barely any electricity, no internet and there are so many better things to do with your time in San Blas… Also, it’s weight and risky… You are better of leaving it in Panama City.
+- Laptop – There’s barely any electricity and no internet.
+Plus, there are so many better things to do with your time in San Blas… Also, it’s weight and risk… You are better off leaving it in Panama City.

-- Main Backpack and suitcase – You don’t need to bring all your stuff with you!
-San Blas is for minimalist traveling, enjoy it!
+- Main backpack and suitcase – You don’t need to bring all your stuff!
+San Blas is for minimalist traveling.
+Enjoy it!
 Again, it’s a useless weight to carry around.

 - Credit card – Ok, you should still bring it, but you won’t be able to use them. 🙂